Dynamical signature of vortex mass in Fermi superfluids

-\textit{Dynamics of a vortex at finite temperature ---} While the results discussed so far referred to a superfluid Fermi system at zero temperature ($T=0$), we now consider systems at finite temperatures.
-Including this element is crucial to validate the robustness of the discussed phenomenology and its observability in real experimental platforms.
-The DFT is a versatile method that allows for the inclusion of finite temperature effects, see \emph{Methods} for more details.
-The expectation is as follows: the thermal fluctuations should induce extra normal component, first in the region where the energy gap $\Delta$ is suppressed, which corresponds to the vortex core, and next in the bulk.
-The amount of thermally induced normal component localized within the vortex core should lead to an enhanced vortex inertial mass and, consequently, slower transverse oscillations.
-Indeed, it is what we observe, as shown in Fig.~\ref{fig:Finite-T-results} for a fixed interaction parameter $k_F a = -0.85$.
-As before, we present the comparison of the mass-ratio extraction by the two methods described in the previous section: the ratio $N_n/N_s$, computed via static DFT simulations, and the vortex effective mass extracted from the transverse-oscillation frequency $\omega$ by inverting Eq.~(\ref{eq:omega}).
-The dependence of both these indicators on $T$ is shown in Fig.~\ref{fig:Finite-T-results}.a (as a technical note, to compute $N_n$ we removed, if present, the bulk value of $\rho_n$).
-Moreover, Fig.~\ref{fig:Finite-T-results}.b compares the vortex radial oscillations at zero and finite temperature.
-In the latter case, the oscillations are wider and slower, consistent with the larger amount of normal component localized in the vortex core, as shown in Fig.~\ref{fig:Finite-T-results}.c.
-Notice, in particular, that the revealed increasing trend of the oscillation amplitude with temperature for $T < 0.3\,T_c$ seems promising towards the possibility of observing such oscillatory vortex dynamics in state-of the art experiments~\cite{Kwon2021,Hernandez2024,Cabrera2024}.
-The oscillation becomes irregular once a significant amount of the normal component is induced in the bulk, indicating activation of dissipative mechanisms.
-Nevertheless, in our simulations, the cyclotron frequency can be detected reliably up to temperatures of the order $T\approx 0.3\,T_c$ ($T_c$ being the critical temperature of the superfluid-to-normal phase transition).
-At higher temperatures, the simple model~(\ref{eqn:MPVM}) should be supplemented with the dissipative forces, which will introduce new coefficients to the description.
-We limit our analysis to cases where the impact of dissipative forces is marginal so as not to contaminate the vortex mass extraction.
+\prlsection{Temperature-enhanced vortex mass} DFT is a versatile method that allows for the inclusion of finite temperature effects.
+We now study the role of temperature, which is a crucial step to validate the robustness of the discussed phenomenology and its observability in on-going experiments.
+Thermal fluctuations are expected to induce extra normal component, first in the vortex core where the energy gap $\Delta$ is suppressed, and next in the bulk.
+The amount of thermally-induced normal component localized within the vortex core should then lead to an enhanced vortex inertial mass and, consequently, slower transverse oscillations.
+Indeed, this is what we observe, as shown in Fig.~\ref{fig:Finite-T-results} for a fixed interaction parameter $k_F a = -0.85$.
+As before, we present the comparison of the vortex mass extracted either from the ratio $N_n/N_s$ or from the transverse-oscillation frequency $\omega$ by inverting Eq.~(\ref{eq:omega}).
+The temperature dependence of both these indicators is shown in Fig.~\ref{fig:Finite-T-results}(a) [as a technical note, to compute $N_n$ we removed, if present, the bulk value of $\rho_n$].
+Moreover, Fig.~\ref{fig:Finite-T-results}(b) compares the vortex radial oscillations at zero and finite temperature.
+In the latter case, the oscillations are wider and slower, consistent with the larger amount of normal component localized in the vortex core, as shown in Fig.~\ref{fig:Finite-T-results}(c).
+Notice, in particular, that the revealed increasing trend of the oscillation amplitude with temperature for $T \lesssim 0.3\,T_c$ ($T_c$ being the critical temperature of the superfluid-to-normal phase transition) seems promising towards the possibility of observing such oscillatory vortex dynamics in state-of the art experiments~\cite{Kwon2021,Hernandez2024,Cabrera2024}.
+The oscillation becomes irregular once a significant amount of the normal component is induced in the bulk, thus preventing the extraction of the cyclotron frequency $\omega$.
+The fact that we observe undamped oscillations for $T\lesssim 0.3\,T_c$ indicates that dissipation can be safely neglected in these conditions, in full agreement with recent measurements~\cite{Grani2025}.
+At higher temperatures, the simple model~(\ref{eqn:MPVM}) should instead be supplemented with extra terms accounting for dissipative forces.